-An example application of a spatial CBA is provided by Brander et al. (2015), who estimate the net benefits of expanding global marine protected areas (MPAs) to 10% and 30% coverage of total marine area.
+This study provides an example application of a spatial CBA that estimates the net benefits of expanding global marine protected areas (MPAs) to 10% and 30% coverage of total marine area.
 The study developed a set of six mapped scenarios for the global expansion of MPAs (see Figure 2).
 The scenarios vary along two dimensions: 1. the coverage of MPAs as a proportion of total marine area; 2. the characteristics of target locations for MPAs in terms of biodiversity and degree of human impact.

-Figure 2.
+Figure 1.
 Current and future global distributions of marine protected areas

-The methodological framework for the CBA follows that of Balmford et al. (2011), Bateman et al. (2011), Hussain et al. (2011) and Brander et al. (2012) and is represented in Figure 3.
+The methodological framework for the CBA follows that of Balmford et al. (2011), Bateman et al. (2011), Hussain et al. (2011) and Brander et al. (2012) and is represented in Figure 1.
 In particular it incorporates spatially explicit estimations of bio-physical effects, benefits and costs.